dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 The value's static type is used to do upwards type inference on the pattern for patterns in variable declarations and switches.
-Also, a pattern's static type may be used down "downwards" ("inwards"?) inference of a pattern's subpatterns in the same way that a collection literal's type argument is used for inference on the collection's elements.
+Also, a pattern's static type may be used for "downwards" ("inwards"?) inference of a pattern's subpatterns in the same way that a collection literal's type argument is used for inference on the collection's elements.